DE-cr/Hichi-mon/README.md

 - follow the directions in the DROPBOX section to add logging;
 - check if anything else needs adjusting.

-Then compile `Hichi-mon.ino` and install it on your esp32 to be used as a monitor.
+Then compile `Hichi-mon.ino` and install it on your esp32 to be used as a power monitor.

 If all goes well, you should see data from your Hichi unit displayed on the Hichi-mon unit.